wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ```

 <!-- begin box warning -->
 **Now, beware!** Since the device does not know the actual old password, you need to make sure that the old password is validated before you use it in `unsafeChangePassword`.
-In case you provide a wrong old password, it will be used to decrypt the original data and these data will be encrypted using a new password.
+In case you provide the wrong old password, it will be used to decrypt the original data, and these data will be encrypted using a new password.
 As a result, the activation data will be broken and irreversibly lost.
 <!-- end -->

 ## Biometry Setup

 PowerAuth SDK for iOS provides an abstraction on top of the base Touch and Face ID support.
-While the authentication / data signing itself is nicely and transparently embedded in `PowerAuthAuthentication` object used in [regular request signing](#data-signing), other biometry related processes require their own API.
-This part of the documentation is not relevant for **tvOS** platform.
+While the authentication / data signing itself is nicely and transparently embedded in the `PowerAuthAuthentication` object used in [regular request signing](#data-signing), other biometry-related processes require their own API.
+This part of the documentation is not relevant for the **tvOS** platform.

 ### Check Biometry Status

 You have to check for biometry on three levels:

 - **System Availability**:
-  - If Touch ID is present on the system and if iOS version is 9+
+  - If Touch ID is present on the system and if an iOS version is 9+
-  - If Face ID is present on the system and if iOS version is 11+
+  - If Face ID is present on the system and if an iOS version is 11+
 - **Activation Availability**: If biometry factor data are available for given activation.
 - **Application Availability**: If user decided to use Touch ID for given app. _(optional)_

-PowerAuth SDK for iOS provides code for first two of these checks.
+PowerAuth SDK for iOS provides code for the first two of these checks.

-To check if you can use biometry on the system, use the following code from `PA2Keychain` class:
+To check if you can use biometry on the system, use the following code from the `PA2Keychain` class:

 ```swift
 // Is biometry available and is enrolled on the system?